My rating: 2 of 5 stars

 Mr. Wolfe takes the case, no doubt enticed by the huge check.
 During the investigation a connection is discovered to an unsolved murder of a free-lance writer who had collected material for an article on the FBI.
 It will not be a spoiler when I write that Wolfe succeeds: the denouement involves quite a clever masquerade.
 I also like quite an interesting coded conversation between Wolfe and Archie.
 Keats' Ode on a Grecian Urn plays some role in the story and the passages like

-"'I've decided women under fifty are - what are they?'
+"'I've decided women under fifty are - what are they?'must have served as an inspiration for Archy McNally's dialogues from Lawrence Sanders' novels.

 'Well, jejune's a good word.'